 Greetings & salutations fellow movie goers from around the world.
-Today’s Flashback Review is a Christmas Comedy-Drama my aunt & uncle took me to see when I was a pre-teen is one of my personal favorite Christmas movies called, “The Family Stone.”
+Today’s Flashback Review is a Christmas Comedy-Drama my aunt & uncle (special shout-out to Aunt Brenda & Uncle Gabe) took me to see when I was a pre-teen is one of my personal favorite Christmas movies called, “The Family Stone.”

-The Family Stone was released in 2005.
-It received mixed reviews from critics.
+The Family Stone was released in 2005. (same year Revenge Of The Sith came out) It received mixed reviews from critics.
 Despite a divisive reaction, it managed to recoup expenses at the box office.
 The Family Stone went on to earn Sarah Jessica Parker a Golden Globe nomination.
 Thus, rejuvenated her career after HBO’s “Sex In The City” ended, until two feature length films came out in 2008 & 2010.

 Today’s review doesn’t contain any crucial SPOILERS whatsoever.
 Feel free to read my non-spoiler article.
 Does it still hold up?
 Well let’s find out shall we?